 In 2013, I started feeling scared for the effects of climate change on the world I love.
 I wanted to know if others were feeling that way too; to build a way for us to talk about it together; and to have those feelings and conversations lead to action.

 The first round of Climate Anxiety Counseling ran in Kennedy Plaza (outside Burnside Park), Tuesday-Friday 3-6 pm, Saturday 3-5 pm, May 13th-June 7th, 2014.
 Opposite the bus terminal, and just outside Burnside Park, I sat with a Lucy-from-Peanuts style booth (thank you, Charles Schulz):

-When people stopped to talk with me, I asked them what they were most worried about — whether it was related to climate change or to something else — and if I could write down what they said.
+When people stop to talk with me, I ask them what they’re most worried about — whether it’s related to climate change or to something else — and if I can write down what they say.
+I listen, ask questions to help them figure out what they feel and what they want to do about it, and sometimes suggest a course of action.
 With permission, I’ve shared on this site some of what people said to me.